st24hour/angular_update/README.md

 # weight_direction
-explaining generalization by weight direction and SDEs
+explaining generalization by weight direction and SDE